Rouje’s Gabin dress, i.e. the dress that always sells out.

 The Gabin dress is available exclusively from Rouje for $195 USD.

-Now and then Rouje pieces get listed on The Real Real, where you can save money and the environment by buying it secondhand.
-You also get $25 off your first purchase.
+Now and then Rouje pieces get listed on the Real Real, where you can save money and the environment by buying it secondhand.

 Note: newinspired uses affiliate links which costs you nothing… but means a lot to me.
 When you use these links, the money newinspired earns gets reinvested in blog content.
 Absolutely nothing on newinspired is “gifted,” I purchase each item with my own money.
 Affiliate commissions are used to purchase new items to honestly & thoroughly review.
 If you found this review helpful, consider using them to support newinspired.